1/12 15

 Down

-16. A symbol used in a flowchart to connect different parts of an algorithm.
+17. A symbol used in a flowchart to indicate an input or data entry point in an algorithm.

 🖶